launchquickly/terraform/docs/README.md

 ## [Backends](https://www.terraform.io/docs/backends/index.html)

 Backends determine how state is loaded and how operations such as `apply` are executed.
-By default the backend is a "local".
+By default the backend is "local".

 There are number of [backend types](https://www.terraform.io/docs/backends/types/index.html) available.
 These are defined as either:
 - **Standard**: state management, functionality covered in [State Storage & Locking](https://www.terraform.io/docs/backends/state.html)
 - **Enhanced**: Everything in standard plus [remote operations](https://www.terraform.io/docs/backends/operations.html)